creditimpact/finance-platform/README.md

 Secrets are never committed to the repository.

+## Classification Cache

+The stage 2 summary classifier caches each account's classification to avoid repeated LLM calls.
+Keys combine `session_id`, `account_id`, the structured summary hash, client `state`, and the active rules version.
+Cache entries are evicted on manual invalidation, TTL expiry, or when the least recently used record exceeds `CLASSIFY_CACHE_MAXSIZE`.

+**Environment flags**
+- `CLASSIFY_CACHE_ENABLED` – disable caching when set to `0` (default `1`).
+- `CLASSIFY_CACHE_MAXSIZE` – maximum number of cached classifications.
+- `CLASSIFY_CACHE_TTL_SEC` – seconds before a cache entry expires; `0` keeps
+  entries indefinitely.

+**Production note:** This is an in-memory, per-process cache.
+Deployments with multiple worker processes keep separate caches, so hit rates decrease as worker counts grow.

 ## PDF Rendering

 PDF generation is disabled by default with `DISABLE_PDF_RENDER=true`.
 To enable PDFs, install [wkhtmltopdf](https://wkhtmltopdf.org/) and unset the flag.